You may have heard people call someone else a “psychopath” or a “sociopath.” But what do those words really mean?

 A key difference between a psychopath and a sociopath is whether he has a conscience, the little voice inside that lets us know when we’re doing something wrong, says L. Michael Tompkins, EdD.
 He's a psychologist at the Sacramento County Mental Health Treatment Center.

 A psychopath doesn’t have a conscience.
 If he lies to you so he can steal your money, he won’t feel any moral qualms, though he may pretend to.
 He may observe others and then act the way they do so he’s not “found out,” Tompkins says.

 A sociopath typically has a conscience, but it’s weak.
-He may know that taking your money is wrong, and he might feel some guilt or remorse, but that won’t stop his behavior.
+They may know that taking your money is wrong, and they might feel some guilt or remorse, but that won’t stop their behavior.

 Both lack empathy, the ability to stand in someone else’s shoes and understand how they feel.
 But a psychopath has less regard for others, says Aaron Kipnis, PhD, author of The Midas Complex.
 Someone with this personality type sees others as objects he can use for his own benefit.

 They’re Not Always Violent

 In movies and TV shows, psychopaths and sociopaths are usually the villains who kill or torture innocent people.
 In real life, some people with antisocial personality disorder can be violent, but most are not.
 Instead they use manipulation and reckless behavior to get what they want.

 “At worst, they’re cold, calculating killers,” Kipnis says.
 Others, he says, are skilled at climbing their way up the corporate ladder, even if they have to hurt someone to get there.

 If you recognize some of these traits in a family member or coworker, you may be tempted to think you’re living or working with a psychopath or sociopath.
 But just because a person is mean or selfish, it doesn’t necessarily mean they have a disorder.